ClaireMakers/JavaScript-curriculum-work-in-progress/2_Building_A_Simple_Server_With_Express/4_Testing_Asynchronous_Code.md

 1. Take a number `index` as its argument.
 1. Make a request to the `/cats` endpoint we've been using so far.
 1. Isolate the array on `catsArray` key of my data.
-1. Return the cat at the index number passed as an argument to my function.
+1. Return the a promise and the cat at the index number passed as an argument to my function.

-From this, we can isolate a few test cases:
+From this, we can isolate a few test cases and expected behaviours in these scenarios:
 ```
-fetchCatAtIndex(2)
----> should log the cat at index 2 in my array of data.

-fetchCatAtIndex(10)
----> should return some form of error as my array only has three cats in it.

-fetchCatAtIndex("string")
----> should return an error since "string" is not a valid index value
+const cat = await fetchCatAtIndex(2);
+console.log(cat);
+---> "Siamese"

+const cat = await fetchCatAtIndex(10);
+console.log(cat);
+---> "No cat was found that that index"

+const cat = fetchCatAtIndex("string");
+console.log(cat);
+---> "Index must be a number"
 ```

 Let's TDD the `fetchCatAtIndex(index)` function: